 From July to October stop by the Valley Farmer’s Market in Alamosa.
 This weekly market features local produce from farmers and unbelievable baked goods from local Amish and Mennonite families.
-In the fall, follow your nose to witness the roasting of New Mexico and Colorado chiles .
+In the fall, follow your nose to witness the roasting of New Mexico and Colorado chilies.

 Here on a summer Sunday evening?
 Join the locals for the Alamosa Live Music Association Sundays @ Six free concert series every Sunday, starting at 6pm in Cole Park from June through August.

-During the winter months be sure to catch the Rio Frio Ice Festival, which includes a 5K on the frozen Rio Grande, Fat Tire bike racing, Ice Carving, Ice block bonfire, a sub-zero plunge and great local eats and drinks.
-Experiences climbers can accend the frozen face of Zapata Falls.
+During the winter months, be sure to catch the Rio Frio Ice Festival, which includes a 5K on the frozen Rio Grande, Fat Tire bike racing, Ice Carving, Ice block bonfire, sub-zero plunge and great local eats and drinks.
+Experience climbers can ascend the frozen face of Zapata Falls.
 Cross country ski under the Colorado blue sky with uninterrupted views in every direction.
-Ice Skate and play indoor sports and the Alamosa Recreation Center and catch live music and activities at local restaurants, bars, breweries and at Adams State University campus.
+Ice Skate and play indoor sports and the Alamosa Recreation Center and catch live music and activities at local restaurants, bars and breweries, and at Adams State University campus.